codingforpleasure/customized-workspace/Ubuntu/useful-resources/ensemble.md

 ### Bagging technique (Bootstrap aggregation)

-The step of we are using the row sampling with replacement is called `Boostrap`
+The step of we are using the row sampling with replacement is called `Boostrap` In statistics, **Bootstrap Sampling** is a method that involves **drawing of sample data repeatedly with replacement** from a data source to estimate a population parameter.

 Allow training instances to be sampled several times across multiple predictors, but only bagging allows training instances to be sampled several times for the same predictor.